lauevrar77/insurance-coding-challenge/README.md

 To create an admin user : `just createadmin_docker`

+## Executing unit tests on the app
+This app has a minimal unit tests coverture.
+They are mainly focused on the domain and the more "usefull" parts.
+At start, I developped like I would normally do, with as much tests as possible and in a TDD approach.
+However as time flew by, I was forced to lower my expectations in term of tests coverage.
+This would never happen in a real production codebase

+To execute the tests : `just test`

+## User manual
+### Normal user
+Just access the root of the website.
+You will be welcomed with the quote form.
+The following steps should be pretty straigthforward.

+Note that the "submit button" is at the end of the page.

+### Admin user
+Access the `/admin` URI of the website.

+Next you can connect with the credentials you received by email.

+#### Add advice for a nacebel code
+Once connected, access the `Nacebel code advices` link in the `Quotes` menu.

+You will see the list of all existing code advices.
+This list is searchable by code.

+Next on the top right of the page, you can click the `Add Nacebel code advice` button the access the adding form

+In this form you can select one of the level 5 codes, the `deductible formula` and the `coverage ceiling formula`.
+Finally, you can add one or more suggested covers for this code.

+When you are done just click the `Save` button.

+Once done, future quotes asking for this code will be enriched with your suggestion.

+#### Access the existing quotes
+Once connected, access the `Quote simulations` link in the `Quotes` menu.

+You will see the list of all existing quotes.
+This list is searchable by different criterions and filterable by review status.

+Next, click one of the existing quotes.

+You will access it and see all the information involved.

+You will notice that :
+* Enterprise and Lead Contact menus are not very "filled with information".
+They are just pointers to other domain objects accessible in their own menus.
+* The list of codes may seem useless but selected ones have a different background color
+* The simulated quote is a pointer to another domain object that retains the raw information from the insurer's API endpoint
+* The `reviewed` field allows a salesperson to mark that the client linked to this simulation have already been contacted.
+* The adviced cover field represent the adviced covers from `Nacebel code advices`

+## Repository structure
+The root of this repository contains :
+* A `scripts` directory.
+It contains some scripts used mainly for oneshot data transformation (for seeds).
+* Some files for editor and tools configuration
+* `justfile` the file used to configure the `just` command.
+It's like a `makefile`but with an easier and more modern synthax (in my opinion at least)
+* `nacebel.csv` : the raw nacebel codes csv
+* `Pipfile` and `Pipfile.lock` : used for Python dependencies management
+* `requirements.txt` : standardized export of dependencies better handled in `Pipfile`
+* `yago` : the Django app.
+Its structure will be explained in the following section

+### The `Yago` directory
+* `manage.py` : allows to manage the Django project.
+The just file contains a lot of commands using this file
+* `yago` directory : the base django app.
+Files other than the `settings.py` are not very usefull
+* `quotes` directory : the app developped for this technical challenge.
+Its structure will be described in the following section.

+### The `quotes` directory
+* `models.py` and `models_test.py` : contain the domain objects and their tests.
+I would prefer to make this a directory with one file per domain object but Django seems quite "touchy" with this file and the structure of the project.
+* `views.py` : where the views are defined.
+Architecturaly, my usual aim is that views contains as less business logic as possible.
+I would even prefer to cut `adapters` (marshaling, unmarshaling) from `endpoints`(receive requests as plain objects) but it doesn't seem easy in Django.
+In that purpose (as less business logic as possible), `persistance views` and `usecases` are introduced in the `infrastructure` layer.
+These classes take `commands` as arguments to make them able to manage requests from http views as well as (even if it is not the case here) asynchronous tasks from queues or GRPC requests.
+* `urls.py` : Mapping between URLs and views
+* `templates` : directory for html templates
+* `seeds` and `migrations` : directories for migrations and seeds
+* `infrastructure/persistance/views` : Contains objects aimed to make queries (and only queries) on the database.
+This clear distinction between "query side" and "write side" make simpler and smaller objects.
+Views receive requests as `commands` to allow to :
+  * executes them later if necessary
+  * replay a failed command if necessary
+  * receive the same query from different http views or protocols
+  * ...
+* `infrastructure/services` : place where internal and external services are defined.
+* `usecases` : interface between the "communication side of the app" (communication from and to the client or external systems) and the domain model.
+The aim of usecases is to load the domain object and apply the received command on them.
+It is the domain model the contains the business logic.
+Usecases are just and interface between the domain model and the outside worl and the domain model.
 ## Design decisions
 ### Using a complete web framework
 For this technical challenge, I decided to use a features-full web framework ([Django](https://www.djangoproject.com)).